lazycuh/angular-testing-kit/README.md

 ## `assertThat()`

 This assertion function accepts either a string or a [`DebugElement`](https://angular.io/api/core/DebugElement), it returns an assertion object that can be used to check for different conditions.
-The return assertion object has the following methods:
+The returned assertion object has the following methods:

 ### `.doesNotExist()`